Andrew McCutchen: Milwaukee Brewers (2022)

 On March 16, 2022, McCutchen signed a one-year contract with the Milwaukee Brewers worth $8.5 million.
-McCutchen made his Brewers debut on April 7, 2022, and recorded a double to the right field corner off of Chicago Cubs starter Kyle Hendricks in his first at-bat.
-He was placed on the COVID–19 injury list on May 7.
+McCutchen made his Brewers debut on April 7, and recorded a double to the right field corner off Chicago Cubs starter Kyle Hendricks in his first at-bat.
+He was placed on the COVID-19 injury list on May 7.
+On September 23, McCutchen notched his 1,000th career RBI, scoring Rowdy Tellez on a fielder's choice off of Cincinnati Reds starter Luis Cessa.

 In 2022, McCutchen batted .237/.316/.384 (the lowest slugging percentage of his career) with 17 home runs in 515 at bats.
+For the first time in his career, McCutchen made more starts as a designated hitter than in the field, as he logged 82 DH starts compared to 49 outfield starts.
 He had the fastest sprint speed of all major league designated hitters, at 28.9 feet/second.